ymunemasa/data-tutorials/tutorials/hortonworks/securing-hadoop-infrastructure-with-apache-knox/tutorial.md

 *   Authorization
 *   OS Security : encryption of data in network and hdfs

-Apache Knox accesses Hadoop Cluster over HTTP/HTTPs
+Apache Knox can also access a Hadoop cluster over HTTP or HTTPS

 ### Current Features of Apache Knox